dward2/BME547/Lectures/virtual_environments.md

 To install a specific version of the package, include `=#.#.#` after the package name.

+#### To install multiple packages from a file
+`requirements.txt` files which list a single package per line can be used with conda to install multiple packages at once.
+Make sure that the desired conda environment is active.
+Then, enter the command:
+`conda install --file requirements.txt`

 #### To create a virtual environment with multiple packages (recommended workflow)
 For easy duplication of virtual environments, it is recommended to maintain a list of packages to be installed in a virtual environment in a file called